nsrr/sof-documentation/pages/eeg-spectral-analysis.md

 ## Validation Methods and Results

-The validation methods for SpectralTrainFig are in press.
-Additional details will be made available when the manuscript is published.
+Description of the SpectralTrainFig validation will be made available when the validation manuscript has been published.

 ## Limitations